FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/column_naming_convention.md

 ## Requirements

-- All columns defined by FOCUS MUST follow the following rules:
+* All columns defined by FOCUS MUST follow the following rules:
-  - Column IDs MUST use [Pascal case](https://techterms.com/definition/pascalcase).
+  * Column IDs MUST use [Pascal case](https://techterms.com/definition/pascalcase).
-  - Column IDs MUST NOT use abbreviations.
+  * Column IDs MUST NOT use abbreviations.
-  - Column IDs SHOULD NOT use acronyms.
+  * Column IDs SHOULD NOT use acronyms.
-  - Column IDs MUST be alphanumeric with no special characters.
+  * Column IDs MUST be alphanumeric with no special characters.
-  - Columns that have an ID and a Name MUST have the `Id` or `Name` suffix in the Column ID.
+  * Columns that have an ID and a Name MUST have the `Id` or `Name` suffix in the Column ID.
 Display Name for a Column MAY avoid the Name suffix if there are no other columns with the same name prefix.
-- Custom columns SHOULD follow the same rules as FOCUS columns listed above.
+* Custom columns SHOULD follow the same rules as FOCUS columns listed above.
-- All custom columns MUST be prefixed with an underscore (`_`) to distinguish them from FOCUS columns and avoid conflicts in future releases.
+* All custom columns MUST be prefixed with an underscore (`_`) to distinguish them from FOCUS columns and avoid conflicts in future releases.
+* All FOCUS columns MUST be first in provided dataset.
+  * Custom columns MUST be listed after all FOCUS columns and MUST NOT be intermixed.
+  * FOCUS and custom columns MAY be sorted alphabetically, but MUST remain separate.

 ## Exceptions